MeiAnd/Group_Project_Network/README.md

     We enabled the DHCP server and connected it to the network.

+    -   The server's IP address is 192.168.100.253.
-    -   The DHCP server was set up to automatically assign DHCP IP addresses to end devices, using the default gateway 192.168.100.254.
+    -   The DHCP server was set up to automatically assign DHCP IP addresses to end devices, using the default gateway 192.168.100.254. -   The starting IP address for attribution is 192.168.100.0 with a maximum of 256 users.
 3.  **Configure DNS server:**

     We connected the DNS server to the network.

+    -   The server's IP address is 192.168.100.251.
-    -   The DNS server was configured with an example address and assigned the IP 233.200.100.
+    -   The DNS server was configured with an example "A record" translating google to IP address 233.200.100.10.
 4.  **Configure storage server:**

     We connected the storage server to the network.